 Name:

 Date submitted to supervisor:

 Classified Personnel Policy grievance is based upon:

 Grievance (be specific):

 What would resolve your grievance?

+viriat wodia resolve your grievarioe:

 Supervisor's Response:

 Date submitted to recipient:

 The Flippin School District is committed to having an academic and work environment that treats all students and employees with respect and dignity.
 Student achievement and amicable working relationships are best attained in an atmosphere of equal educational and employment opportunity that is free of discrimination.
 Sexual harassment is a form of discrimination that undermines the integrity of the educational environment and will not be tolerated.